Iampegassi/s5630014_software_Engineering/README.md

 ## Literature Review

-Fashion classification can be challenging due to the diverse properties and attributes that are perculiar to an individual product.
-However, the emergence of deep learning techniques has been used to achieve good results in computer vision
+Fashion classification can be challenging due to the unique properties and attributes of an individual product.
+However, the emergence of CNN a deep learning technique has been used to achieve good results in an image classification task.
+Three different CNN architectures for image classification using the fashion-mnist dataset were proposed by Bhatnagar et al. (2017).
+Results show an accuracy of 92.54% using a two-layered CNN with batch normalization and skip connections.

+A CNN-SVM model and CNN-softmax model were used on a fashion-mnist dataset by Agarap (2019).
+An accuracy of 90.72% was achieved using the CNN-SVM model while the CNN-softmax model had a test accuracy of 91.86%.

 ### Datasets